devz3ro/IPTV-json-to-m3u8/README.md

 # IPTV-json-to-m3u8

-This program was written using Ruby v3 and tested both on Fedora 34 & macOS Catalina & Big Sur.
+This program was written using Ruby v3 and tested on Fedora 34 + macOS Catalina & Big Sur.

-Two gems are required to run this program:
+One gem is required to run this program:

 -----------------------------------------------------------------------------------------------

 ***gem install json***

-***gem install down***

 -----------------------------------------------------------------------------------------------